UW-HARVEST/c-rust-program-pairs/README.md

             └── cat.rs
 ```

-The `metadata/` directory contains many metadata files that contain information about our program pairs which is used by our script.

 ## Terminology

-- **Program**: Refers to code that compiles to a single executable.
+- **Program**: Code that compiles to a single executable.
+- **Pair**: A pair of C and Rust programs with similar functionality.
-- **Project**: A repository that has been translated from C to Rust.
+- **Project**: A repository with C or Rust code.
 A project contains one or more programs.
-- **Pair**: A pair of C and Rust programs, where the Rust program was translated from or inspired by the C program.
-- **Metadata**: Gives information about one or more pairs.
+- **Metadata**: Information about one or more pairs.

 ## Usage

-To run and download all avalaible program pairs simply use:
+To download all available program pairs simply use:

 ```bash
 cargo run